 Rousseau could probably have gained employment as a court composer for the King, but he increasingly felt the barrenness of worldly life.
 In particular, he was drawn to the awareness of how worldly achievements and riches could easily corrupt the better nature of man.
 This could have been partly due to his Calvinist upbringing, but also the visible evidence of the stark inequality in modern French society.

-His friend Diderot was imprisoned for his anti-clerical writings and this galvanised him further to consider philosophical questions.
-It was whilst walking to visit his friend in jail, that he later recording having a sudden, illumining thought:
+His friend Diderot was imprisoned for his anti-clerical writings, and this galvanised him further to consider philosophical questions.
+It was while walking to visit his friend in jail that he later recording having a sudden, illumining thought:

 “that man is naturally good, and that it is from these institutions alone that men become wicked”